nordseele/nordhat/install/norns/Install_instructions.md

 * CPU spikes appears as soon as a USB card is connected (??)

 ___
-#### Using NornsHat without USB soundcard and without audio expansion board
+#### Using NordsHat without USB soundcard and without audio expansion board

 `sudo nano /boot/config.txt`